 Many of the most important affairs of present modern civilization have been strongly influenced by the great human achievements of the Crusaders such as the termination of the Dark Ages in Western Europe and the subsequent gradual evolution into a Revival spreading around the world from Western Europe and ultimately to a highly developed form in the United States of America.

-MOC and Baronial Order of Magna Charta (BOMC – which base purpose is the promulgate the freedom of man under the rule of law) are closely related in that both organizations commemorate great human achievements, contemporary in time, whose effects for good to this day strongly influence the world condition.
-Nine of the twenty-five Magna Charta Sureties were Crusaders, and consequently many of the members of MOC are members of BOMC and vice versa.
+MOC and Baronial Order of Magna Charta (BOMC – which base purpose is to promulgate the freedom of man under the rule of law) are closely related in that both organizations commemorate great human achievements, contemporary in time, whose effects for good to this day strongly influence the world condition.
+Many of the twenty-five Magna Charta Sureties were Crusaders, and consequently many of the members of MOC are members of BOMC and vice versa.
 MOC is an unincorporated not-for-profit organization within the umbrella of BOMC.
 The Baronial Order of Magna Charta and The Military Order of the Crusades have proven that it is possible for societies with related backgrounds to merge for their mutual benefit.